About RSNB Bank

 1997 marked another year of growth for the bank.
 Under guidance of John and Keith, the West Branch was opened at 1987 Dewar Drive, accommodating development on the west side of the city and affording customers the convenience of two banking locations.

 The turn of the century was marked by the discovery of prolific natural gas fields both north and east of Rock Springs.
 The development of these gas fields brought additional changes to the area.
 In August of 2006, the bank building at 333 Broadway was replaced by a brand new Main Office at 200 Second Street.
 The new facility was immediately recognized by the City of Rock Springs Urban Renewal Agency as the Community Pride Award Winner for 2006.

 On May 31, 2012, RSNB Bank, which from its inception in 1892 operated as Rock Springs National Bank, became a state-chartered financial institution and was required to remove the "National" reference from its name.
 The state charter had become a better "fit" for community banks and allowed RSNB Bank to better achieve its community-focused goals.

-John W. Hay, III retired as president of the bank in 2014.
-Keith N. Hay continued as Vice President while long-standing chief financial officer, Ben K. Hansen, was appointed as president.
+John W. Hay, III retired as president of the bank in 2014 and Keith N. Hay retired as vice president in 2016.
+Long-standing chief financial officer, Ben K. Hansen, was appointed as president in 2014 and Keith's son, Ozzie Hay was appointed to succeed him as vice president in 2016.
 RSNB Bank intends to continue to operate as an independent community bank tied only to the needs of the community and its customers for many years to come.